 Businesses don’t last forever.
 The process of closing your business should be managed carefully, whether it involves selling, dissolving, or even facing bankruptcy.

-No matter what your exit strategy, there are a numbers of steps you have to complete to legally end your involvement in the business.
-Almost everything you did to open your business needs to be re-examined to make sure you've ended it properly.
+No matter what your exit strategy, there are a number of steps you have to complete to legally end your involvement in the business.
+Almost everything you did to open your business needs to be re-examined to make sure you’ve ended it properly.
 Your responsibilities include:

-- Dissolving a legal entity: Service Alberta
+- Dissolving a legal entity in Alberta

 - Ending your insurance

 - Closing your WCB account